Having more fun than a human being should be allowed to have.

 25 bucks is all it costs.

-I mean, they're a think tank, that's what they do.
+I mean, they're a think tank.

-when they get through thinking, they write it down.
+When they get through thinking, they write it down.

 And that's where you can go see what they've been thinking.